olive mix Olives

 Curing Olives

-Home Cured olives are generally black ripe or turning black and processed with lye.
+olives are generally black ripe or turning black and processed with lye.
 They are first soaked in a strong lye solution for several days, breaking an olive open occasionally to see if the lye has penetrated to the pit.
 When it has, they are soaked in several changes of salt brine until the lye has been leeched out.
 They are finally put up in jars in a strong salt brine.
 For use, they may require a soak in cold water to leech out some of the salt.

-Natural Cures are used for a number of Mediterranean olive varieties.
+are used for a number of Mediterranean olive varieties.
 One method is to soak the olives in cold water that is changed daily until the bitterness is leached out, after which they are cured in a salt brine for several months.
 A method used for Sicilian olives is to soak in a brine of salt and lactic acid for about a year.
-Kalmata, Amphissa, Nicoise, Picholine Cerignola and Gaeta olives are generally soaked in a salt brine for about a year.
+Kalmata, Amphissa, Nicoise, Picholine, Cerignola and Gaeta olives are generally soaked in a salt brine for about a year.

 Health Considerations

 Today, olive fruit is a luxury item and eaten in relatively small quantity, but olive oil is of great culinary and health importance.
-Since the oil is the dominant aspect of the fruit anyway, we refer you to our Oils and Health article for the details
+Since the oil is the dominant aspect of the fruit anyway, we refer you to our Oils and Health article for the details.

-©Andrew Grygus - ajg@aaxnet.com - Linking and non-commercial use permitted
+©Andrew Grygus - agryg@clovegarden.com - Photos on this page not otherwise credited © cg1 - Linking to and non-commercial use of this page permitted